kant0063/REEU---Data-Science-in-Agriculture-data-and-code/Clustering/Lesson_Plan_Clustering.md

     2. How can you see patterns in data?
 # Direct instruction and guided practice
 ## Activity 1: Principal component analysis K-means clustering
-    1. Download R markdown (Lesson 5b) for dimension reduction
+    1. Download R markdown for clustering
     2. Visually explore the data
     3. Conduct the PCA
     4. Graph the different PCs